 The LitterMaid litter box is a classic in the self-cleaning space.

 Like the ScoopFree, the LitterMaid looks like a standard litter box.
 It’s a rectangular pan equipped with a raking mechanism that crosses the litter bed, scraping up and sequestering waste.
 When your cat steps into the litter box, a sensor built into the inner wall of the LitterMaid detects their presence.
 10 minutes after your cat leaves the box, the machine starts a cleaning cycle.
+This litter box is compatible with any type of cat litter

 Unlike the ScoopFree litter box, the LitterMaid is intended for use with any litter of your choice.
 You can pair it with clumping clay, silica, or any natural biodegradable litter your cat enjoys.